When people talk about Northern NH, they usually mean Mt. Washington,

 seasoned anglers will be satisfied and even novices will be pleased.
 Kids under 16 can fish FREE.
 Look

-here for license requirements.
+here for information and license requirements.

 In general the restaurants are pretty good.
 Small town dynamics quickly